djknox/djknox.github.io/_posts/2019-09-28-starting-a-new-django-project.md

 python3 manage.py runserver
 ```

-Now you have a fresh Django project to start building your web app on!
+Now you have a fresh Django project to start building your web app with!